dhananjay-nalawade/Object-Classification-on-CIFAR-10-Dataset/README.md

 CIFAR-10 using CNNs:

 This project aims to predict the labels of the CIFAR-10 datset.
 This project uses Keras to implement deep learning.
 Almost all the code is in the form of IPython notebooks.
+Final accuracy - 83.37%.

 About Dataset: